ADELABU-JUMMY/-LITA-CLASS-DOCUMENTATIONS-/README.md

 R&D: 133

-Attrition Count by Education Field:

-Attrition Count by Education Field:
-Life Sciences: 89

-Medical: 63

-Marketing: 35

-Technical Degree: 32

-Other: 11

-Human Resources: 7

-Count of Attrition by Gender:
-Male: 588 (40%)

-Female: 882 (60%)

-Attrition Based on Age Group and Gender:
-Under 25:

-Female: 20

-Male: 38

-25-34:

-Female: 69

-Male: 112

-35-44:

-Female: 37

-Male: 51

-45-54:

-Female: 16

-Male: 25

-Over 55:

-Female: 8

-Male: 9

-Key Insights:
+***Key Insights:***
 The attrition rate stands at 16%, with a total of 237 employees having left the company.

-Sales and R&D departments have the highest attrition counts, indicating possible areas needing attention in terms of employee retention strategies.
+- Sales and R&D departments have the highest attrition counts, indicating possible areas needing attention in terms of employee retention strategies.

-Life Sciences and Medical are the education fields with the most attrition suggesting a trend worth investigating further.
+- Life Sciences and Medical are the education fields with the most attrition suggesting a trend worth investigating further.

-Females constitute 60% of the total employees, but the overall attrition count shows more males leaving compared to females.
+- Females constitute 60% of the total employees, but the overall attrition count shows more males leaving compared to females.

-The 25-34 age group has the highest attrition, particularly among males, highlighting a critical demographic for retention efforts.
+- The 25-34 age group has the highest attrition, particularly among males, highlighting a critical demographic for retention efforts.

-This visualization helps the company understand the distribution and trends in employee attrition, guiding strategic decisions to improve retention and address specific areas of concern.

 ***Conclusion:***
-Impact of Attrition and Recommended Actions
+-Impact of Attrition and Recommended Actions
-Impact of Attrition on the Company
+- Impact of Attrition on the Company

 ***Operational Disruption:***